jakartaee/specifications/coreprofile/10/_index.md

 # Ballots

-## Plan Review
+## Creation/Plan Review

-The Specification Committee Ballot concluded successfully on 2021-08-19 with the following results.
+The Specification Committee Ballot concluded successfully on 2021-05-12 with the following results.

 | Representative                                 | Representative for: |  Vote  |
 |------------------------------------------------|---------------------|--------|